Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/DavidPrntz/Project-description-dp.md

 ## Current Data

-The Dataset has the following attributes: tem\_Weight is the weight of the product in kilograms.
+The Dataset has the following attributes: Item\_Weight is the weight of the product in kilograms.
 (Numeric) Item\_Fat\_Content is the fat content of the product.
 (Categorical) Item\_Visibility is the visibility of the product in store or online.
 (Numeric) Item\_Type is the type of